Benefits of Strength Training – 7 Reasons to Pick Up a Barbell Now

 Heading to the gym becomes exciting and much more motivating when you can physically see your progress from week to week.

-It also feels damn good to hit a new deadlift or squat P.R!
+It also feels damn good to hit a new deadlift, squat, or bench press PR!

 The effects of progressive resistance training on bone density: a review. - http://europepmc.org/abstract/MED/9927006